 The Trust board meets in public every month to approve new polices, receive reports on performance and make decisions about how the Trust is run.
 The board then delegates actions to each of the sub committees.

 As a provider of health services we are accountable to our commissioners who are responsible for designing, developing and buying local health services for local people.

-As our four hospitals are in different areas we work with NHS Lincolnshire Clinical Commissioning Group (CCG).
-NHS Lincolnshire CCG is responsible for commissioning, or buying, the majority of healthcare services for the population of Lincolnshire.
+Lincolnshire ICB is responsible for commissioning, or buying, the majority of healthcare services for the population of Lincolnshire.
 NHS England Leicestershire and Lincolnshire Area Team also commission specialist services such as vascular services from ULHT.